Gh0stD14l3r/GhostWatchers-Internal-Hack/README.md

     Select Process and browse to the assembly to inject (RaftHax.dll) Use the following settings.. -- Namespace: GhostWatchers -- Class name: Loader -- Method name: init Press inject

+Credit to Unknowncheats Member #HoppersButPC, We had a joint collaboration in making our dll's for this game.